luslab/nf-clip/README.md

 - [Advances in CLIP Technologies for Studies of Protein-RNA Interactions](https://doi.org/10.1016/j.molcel.2018.01.005)
 - [Data Science Issues in Studying Protein–RNA Interactions with CLIP Technologies](https://doi.org/10.1146/annurev-biodatasci-080917-013525)

-There are a number of public data resources available
+There are a number of public data resources available:

+ 1. eCLIP in K562 and HepG2 cell lines.

 ## Development